Founder & Lead Editor

 Weight and Durability

-It tips the scales around 305g (10.7 oz) for a US Men's 9.
-That’s not light, folks.
+It weighs around 305g (10.7 oz) for a US Men's 9.
+That’s not light.
 It’s a cruiserweight.
-But the trade-off is durability.
-The outsole rubber is hard (measured at 89.4 HC durometer), meaning it’s built to last for hundreds of miles.
+The trade-off is durability: the outsole rubber is hard (measured at 89.4 HC durometer), so it’s built to last for hundreds of miles.

 Comfort and Fit

-If you’re reading this, comfort is probably your number one priority.
-And honestly, the GEL-Nimbus 27 delivers in spades.
+If you’re looking at a Nimbus, comfort is probably priority number one.
+The GEL-Nimbus 27 delivers that in a big way.

 Sizing and Width